 Several ACA provisions address the potential problem of adverse selection.
 If states' health insurance exchanges or the private market attracts a disproportionate number of less healthy individuals, premiums will grow increasingly unaffordable, and health plan participation may suffer.
 The individual mandate is one strategy aimed at getting people across the health spectrum into coverage to better balance risks and costs.
-Three ACA programs address additional potential adverse selection: reinsurance, risk adjustment, and federal risk corridors.
+Three ACA programs address additional potential adverse selection: re-insurance, risk adjustment, and federal risk corridors.
+In December 2012, CMS proposed federal regulations related to the risk adjustment, re-insurance, and risk corridors programs (77 Fed.
+Reg.
+73118).

 Transitional re-insurance.
 Re-insurance is secondary insurance purchased by a health plan typically to cover costs in extreme individual cases.
 The ACA establishes a re-insurance program for the early years of reform to limit the financial risk that health plans will face as they and the market adjust to new circumstances.
 The program will collect funds from 2014 through 2016 and will remain active for as long as necessary to pay out the funds collected, but not beyond 2018.
-States can administer their own re-insurance or opt in to the HHS program.
+States can administer their own re-insurance or opt in to the USDepartment of Health and Human Services (HHS) program.